ncchubb/TVP/README.txt

 # Database Excel file into a streamlined, easily accessible
 # and interchangeable set of data.
 #
+# These scripts are intended to be run as standalone
+# in R/RStudio.
+#
 # The reformatting was done in the style of the Global
 # Terrorism Database, which contains _txt variables for
 # each of their numerically defined categories.